 Since 2013 the City of Austin has recognized the Red River Cultural District as one of Austin’s most important cultural centers, boosting the City’s tourism and creative economy through its concentration of live music venues and complementary businesses.

 This site will provide regular updates on several improvement projects underway in the Red River Cultural District and coordinated projects adjacent to the geographic area.
 Improvement projects being explored and deployed include enhanced lighting, trash receptacles, pedestrian mobility improvements, alleyway improvements, and special projects.

 This effort is being led by the Economic Development Department, in conjunction and leadership with multiple departments within the City of Austin.

-Red River Cultural District Background
+Red River Cultural District Timeline

 Red River Alleyway Project

-The City of Austin is seeking the installation of a gate and fence system in the alley at the 700 block of Red River Street (between 711 and 715 Street).
-The 10 foot gate and fence system will span two existing buildings at the front and back of the alley and will restrict access to the alley from both Waller Creek and Red River Street.
+The City of Austin completed installation of a gate and fence system in the alley at the 700 block of Red River Street (between 711 and 715 Street) in late 2019.
 The project was identified as priority by the stakeholder and City Council in an effort to increase safety in the area.
-The installation meets various accessibility requirements and City Code (utility, fire safety, and private property access).
+The 10 foot gate and fence system spans two existing buildings at the front and back of the alley and

 The installation of three solar powered restroom units will take shape in the area surrounding the Red River Cultural District.
 The units will provide residents and visitors with access to safe and accessible restroom facilities.
 The project is a partnership between Public Works, Austin Transportation, Economic Development and the Downtown Austin Alliance (DAA).